seanbrasse/Tech-Talk/README.md

   - Display maximum comment length to help users compose their comments effectively.
   - [x] Allow users to delete comments
   - Implement a "delete all comments" function.
+(This was an oversight on my part)
   - Add an auto-scroll feature that scrolls to the top of the page when you've scrolled too far down
   - Allow users to upload media files.
   - Enhance input restrictions to disallow non-meaningful content.